 23-chromosome microarray embryo selection does not improve embryo quality in a given cycle of ovarian stimulation.
-Rather, it allows for the identification and selection of high quality, "competent" embryos for transfer.
-As such, Arizona Center for Fertility Studies believes it may dramatically improve the live birth rate per embryo transferred and brings us much closer to a time where single embryo transfers will be come standard.
+Rather, it allows for the identification and selection of high-quality, "competent" embryos for transfer.
+As such, Arizona Center for Fertility Studies believes it may dramatically improve the live birth rate per embryo transferred and brings us much closer to a time where single embryo transfers will become standard.

 While 23-chromosome microarray testing (as is also the case for FISH-PGD) markedly reduces the risk of numerical chromosomal birth defects such as Down's syndrome, it does not absolutely preclude their occurrence.
 In fact, the anticipated error rate could be ≤5%.
-Thus all women undergoing microarray or FISH egg/embryo selection and who seek absolute confirmation that numerical chromosomal birth defects will not occur should still undergo prenatal genetic testing in the 1st or 2nd trimester.
+Thus, all women undergoing microarray or FISH egg/embryo selection and who seek absolute confirmation that numerical chromosomal birth defects will not occur should still undergo prenatal genetic testing in the 1st or 2nd trimester.